Telos-Canton/TelosCanton-Docs/TelosCantonReviewPromisesAndPlans2019.md

 Looking back over the past six months, it has been a great honor and encouragement to have become a Telos BP candidate, nevertheless we still have a long way to go in this journey.
 It takes sustained and positive contribution to earn the votes in the interactive voting process.
 So Telos Canton has highlighted some important work for this year as our promises to the voters:

 1. **BPC (Block Producer Candidate)**: Ensure the performance, stability, and security of the BP servers at all times.
 When serving as a Block Producer, we will take full responsibilities and fulfill the obligations of a Block Producer and participate in all governance work.
 When being a standby BP, we will witness and oversee all governance work and keep the voters updated in a timely manner.
-Set up a "**Voter's Mailbox**" to receive voter's suggestions and requests, and communicate them to other BP and Telos Foundation, and follow up the progress and results.
+Set up a "**Voter's Mailbox**" to receive voter's suggestions and requests, and communicate them to other BPs and Telos Foundation, and follow up the progress and results.

 ![](https://raw.githubusercontent.com/Telos-Canton/TelosCanton-Docs/master/images/Telos_Logo_200X200.png)